Monday, June 22, 2026

 I ended up going a bit longer than expected on the clear top runner, but that's reflective of this draft with shorter write ups thereafter.
 As usual, I'm taking into account three components when evaluating these prospects: their production profile, their athleticism, and where they were drafted.
 As mentioned last year, the stats that I'm looking at come from years of following JJ Zachariason's work, including each of his prospect guides that go over his statistical models and how RBs' speed scores (based on 40 yard dash and weight) are important.

 I'll be looking at each player's total yards from scrimmage per team play (TY/P), receiving yards per team pass attempt (RY/PA), his share of the team's total offensive touchdowns, and his share of the team's receptions in the games that he played.
-Besides speed score, I'm looking at vertical jumps and broad jumps to get a futher idea of physical traits, and all measurements are from the NFL combine (ideally) or pro day results as listed in Dane Brugler's The Beast on The Athletic.
+Besides speed score, I'm looking at vertical jumps and broad jumps to get a further idea of physical traits, and all measurements are from the NFL combine (ideally) or pro day results as listed in Dane Brugler's The Beast on The Athletic.
 Finally, the stats are coming from Sports Reference and Pro Football Focus.

 1. Jeremiyah Love - 1st round, 3rd overall, 1st RB drafted - Cardinals